This is a transcription of an audio lecture from The Eternal Tarot of Alchemy and Kabbalah, originally given live at the Chicagoland Gnostic Academy.

 It’s enough to look at society to see how people constantly fluctuate between two extremes, two ends of a pendulum: positive, negative; affirmation, negation; thesis, antithesis; yes, no; good, bad.
 People don’t realize that these dualistic ways of thinking, feeling, and acting produce the hypnosis of the soul, the sleep of our consciousness.
 People are not aware of the psychological sources of their problems.
 Humanity simply likes to “go with the flow” of things.
 They do not like to comprehend the source of their sufferings, because to do so is to face a certain resistance in the mind, which tells them, “It doesn’t matter if I think or feel this way.
 I don’t need to change.
 The world needs to change instead.”

 The reason why society is in conflict is because we are in conflict.
 We bear the same habits we blame in others within our three brains.
-It is hypocritical to condemn others for the same defects we accuse others of having, as Jesus teaches in the Gospels.
+It is hypocritical to condemn others for the same defects we possess, as Jesus teaches in the Gospels.

 We like to affirm or reject things all the time in our psyche, habits, and dispositions.
 We believe in one religion with our heart one day, then reject it the next.
 People tend to change religions, political parties, or ideas like changing clothes.
 There is a constant fluctuation between extremes in the mind, heart, and body.